 Joe Gottlieb (00:00):

-Hello, and welcome to another Higher Digital coffee talk.
+Hello, and welcome to another Higher Digital podcast.
 My name is Joe Gottlieb, President of Higher Digital, and today I’m joined by Wayne Bovier, Co-Founder and CEO, of Higher Digital.
 Welcome, Wayne.

 Wayne Bovier (00:11):

 Thanks, Joe, it’s great to be with you.
 What are we going to talk about today?